-Experimental Design
+Experimental design

-The survey was initiated in 2003 in the south central region of New Mexico.
-Cotton utilized for this study was conventional acala 1517-99 (2 sites), transgenic Bt acala 1517-99 (2 sites), organic pima S-6 (1 site), and conventional pima S-6 (1 site).
+The survey was conducted in 2003 and 2004 in the south central region of New Mexico.
+Cotton utilized for this study each season was conventional acala 1517-99 (2 sites), transgenic Bt acala 1517-99 (2 sites), organic pima S-6 (1 site), and conventional pima S-6 (1 site).
 Each field was broken into a large sampling area of 32 rows (40 in spacing) by approximately 600 ft.
-Sampling was initiated in mid-June (shortly after squaring) and continued weekly until plants were defoliated.
+Sampling was initiated both years in mid-June (shortly after squaring) and continued weekly until plants were defoliated.

-Plant Samples
+Plant samples